Ford Thames 400E: Bus versions

 As well as making the 12-seater bus, Martin Walter produced another version called the Farmer's Model Utilabrake, which had two front upholstered seats, but plainwood slatted seats arranged along the sides of the rear part of the body.
 For a little comfort, pvc backrests were supplied for the longitudinal seats, unlike in the 12-seater Work Bus which was designed for rough usage and did not have this comfort for its occupants.

 Other interesting conversions of the 15 cwt were special PSV (Public Service Vehicle) models which were produced by Martin Walter and Kenex.
 The Martin Walter model was the Utilabus PSV, which could be obtained with both side and rear doors or merely a rear only.
 To comply with the then-current PSV regulations it had a raised reinforced plastics roof panel in order to achieve the required headroom.
 Vertical grab rails were provided at the rear, the seats had the necessary spacing, and a bar type lifeguard was fitted below the side of the body between the wheelarches.

 The Kenex company offered two models which complied with the PSV regulations: the Kenebus 12-seater and the Kenecoach for 11 passengers.
 The Kenebus had longitudinal seats and a bar type separator for the driver's compartment, while the Kenecoach used transverse seating and had a panelled divider to keep the passengers from bothering the driver.
 Kenex also offered their own version of the ordinary 12-seater light bus without PSV certificate of fitness, this being the Kenebrake if supplied with upholstered seats, or the Yeoman if fitted with wood slat type seating.
 From a distance, the Kenex PSV types are distinguishable by their lifeguards, which are made up of solid panels as opposed to the slat type of Martin Walter models.

+A Ford Thames 400E Express Bus, cream-coloured and sporting license plate number 6834 KD, had been the Beatles' workhorse since the summer of 1962, when manager Brian Epstein purchased it via Liverpool car salesman Terry Doran.